dtinblack/dtinblack.github.io/_posts/2016-11-26-business-leadership.md

 Business leadership is difficult to define and yet it has a direct impact of the way that a business manages itself in an uncertain world.
 The uncertainty brings new demands and ultimately change.
-Against this uncertainty, business leaders have to spell out what needs to be done in clear and simple words that reach all parts of the organisation.
+Against this uncertainty, business leaders have to spell out what needs to be done in clear and simple words that can reach all parts of the organisation.
 They have to give their people - who are the best at knowing about the work that they carry out - the responsibility to make the changes to meet the new demands.
 Finally, they need to behave in a way that reinforces the underlying values of the business which emphasises how a business conducts itself.